Swimming pool: Hot tubs and spa pools

 Home spas are a worldwide retail item in western countries since the 1980s, and are sold in dedicated spa stores, pool shops, department stores, the Internet, and catalog sales books.
 They are almost always made from heat-extruded acrylic sheet Perspex, often colored in marble look-alike patterns.
 They rarely exceed 6 m2 and are typically 1 m deep, restricted by the availability of the raw sheet sizes (typically manufactured in Japan).
 There is often a mid-depth seating or lounging system, and contoured lounger style reclining seats are common.

-Upmarket spas include various jet nozzles (massage, pulsating, etc.), a drinks tray, lights, LCD flat-screen TV sets and other features that make the pool a recreation center.
+Upmarket spas often include a drinks tray, lights, LCD flat-screen TV sets and other features that make the pool a recreation center.
 Due to their family-oriented nature, home spas are normally operated from 36 to 39 C. Many pools are incorporated in a redwood or simulated wood surround, and are termed "portable" as they may be placed on a patio rather than sunken into a permanent location.
 Some portable spas are shallow and narrow enough to fit sideways through a standard door and be used inside a room.
 Low power electric immersion heaters are common with home spas.

 Whirlpool tubs first became popular in the U.S. during the 1960s and 1970s.
 A spa is also called a "jacuzzi" there, as the word became a generic after-plumbing component manufacturer; Jacuzzi introduced the "spa whirlpool" in 1968.
 Air bubbles may be introduced into the nozzles via an air-bleed venturi pump that combines cooler air with the incoming heated water to cool the pool if the temperature rises uncomfortably high.
 Some spas have a constant stream of bubbles fed via the seating area of the pool, or a footwell area.
 This is more common as a temperature control device where the heated water comes from a natural (uncontrolled heat) geothermal source, rather than artificially heated.

 Water temperature is usually very warm to hot – 38 to 42 C – so bathers usually stay in for only 20 to 30 minutes.
 Bromine or mineral sanitizers are often recommended as sanitizers for spas because chlorine dissipates at a high temperature, thereby heightening its strong chemical smell.
 Ozone is an effective bactericide and is commonly included in the circulation system with cartridge filtration, but not with sand media filtration due to clogging problems with turbid body fats.